house-of-code/hoc_api/README.md

         $ rails new app_name --api -d postgresql -q -m path/to/repo/hoc_api_template.rb

+### Directly from github

+        $ rails new app_name --api -d postgresql -q -m https://raw.githubusercontent.com/house-of-code/hoc_api/master/hoc_api_template.rb

 This will create a new rails app with postgresql as database using the hoc_api_template.rb.

 ### Explain please...
 * `rails new app_name` will create an app with the name app_name
 * `--api` normally means that it is gonna be an api only app.
 But not in this case; It just makes sure on the most important things are added to the project
+* `-d postgresql` says that we want to use PostgreSQL.
+And that we want!
 * The `-q` option hide the very verbose output from rails generation.
-* The `-m path/to/repo/hoc_api_template.rb` option tells to apply the this template.
+* The `-m URL/PATH` option tells to apply the this template.

 ### Template applying.